-- 1. The PAR Program is an intervention program designed to help improve the performance of teachers who are having difficulties in the performance of their professional responsibilities.
-Help and support are provided through peer assistance from a Consulting Teacher.
-The Consulting Teacher works directly with the struggling teacher to provide constructive and intensive intervention.
-The goals of the PAR Program are to develop and maintain the highest caliber teachers. - 2.
-PAR Coordinator - a.
+- a.
 The work of the PAR Coordinator includes the following: - 1.)
 Provide support for PAR program and for Mentor Program when needed. - 2.)
 Collaborate and communicate regularly with the Mentor Program Coordinator regarding both the Mentor and PAR programs. - 3.)
-Work with principals to:
+Work with principals to: - a.)

-- a.)
 Present information and answer questions about the PAR process and program. - b.)
-Aid in writing improvement plans as needed. - c.)
+Aid in writing improvement and site plans as needed. - c.)
 Discuss and document support provided to a teacher prior to implementation of a District Improvement Plan. - 4.)
 Communicate regularly with the Department of Human Resources and other relevant APS personnel regarding improvement plans and their implementation. - 5.)
 Communicate regularly with the Department of Human Resources and ATF Staff about PAR clients. - 6.)
 Oversee the day-to-day work of the Consulting Teachers to include: - a.)
 Create and conduct training for the Consulting Teachers at the beginning of each school year and as needed. - b.)
 Coordinate the assignment of clients and volunteers to Consulting Teachers. - c.)
 Provide feedback on Consulting Teacher reports prior to the PAR Panel presentation. - 7.)
 Work with the PAR Panel by: - a.)
 Keeping data (database and spreadsheet) and making reports. - b.)
 Creating and distributing PAR Panel meeting agendas and resources. - c.)
 Scheduling and facilitating PAR Meetings. - 8.)
 Communicate PAR Panel recommendations to the appropriate Department of Human Resources and ATF staff. - 9.)
-May serve PAR clients and volunteers. - 10.)
-Disseminate information and answer questions from teachers about Voluntary Consulting Teacher Support. - 3.
-JGP Panel Role in PAR Recommendations - a.
+May support PAR clients, beginning teachers and/or volunteers. - 10.)
+Disseminate information and answer questions from teachers about Voluntary Consulting Teacher Support.

+3. JGP Panel Role in PAR Recommendations

+- a.
 The JGP Panel is the governing body of the program. - b.
 Six (6) members of the JGP Panel are decision-makers for PAR recommendations (2 teachers, 2 administrators, the Union President or designee, and the Executive Director of Labor Relations or designee).
 As PAR program staff members, the Mentor Program Coordinator and PAR Coordinator are excluded from making PAR recommendations. - c.
 The Joint Governance PAR Panel monitors intervention work and makes employment recommendations. - d.
 A staff person from both APS and ATF may participate in PAR meetings concerning individuals receiving PAR support. - e.
 Support shall be offered to teachers experiencing difficulties in the performance of their professional job responsibilities in the following order of priority: - 1.)
 Teachers on Intensive Evaluation - 2.)
 Teachers on an Improvement Plan - 3.)
 Teachers who voluntarily seek assistance

-(Note: Teachers interested in Voluntary Consulting Teacher Support should contact the ATF, the PAR Coordinator, or the Mentor Program Coordinator to apply.)
+Note: Teachers interested in Voluntary Consulting Teacher Support should contact the ATF, the PAR Coordinator, or the Mentor Program Coordinator to learn more about the position.